Clanmorris

 The barony of Clanmorris is a barony in County Mayo, Ireland.
 It is also known as Crossboyne, and was formed from the Gaelic tuath of Conmhaícne Cúile Tuiredh.
+It included the areas of Tir Nechtain and Tir Enna.
+The name Clanmorris derives from Maurice de Prendergast a Norman knight and his descendants the Fitz Maurice or McMorris family.

-The Baron Clanmorris title dates from 1800AD when it was created for John Bingham.
+The Baron Clanmorris title dates from 1800 when it was created for John Bingham.

 Parishes

 The following are civil parishes within the barony of Clanmorris: